andreafalletti/hyprland-/FAQ.md

 Make sure you have a notification daemon running, for example `dunst`.
 Autostart it with the `exec-once` keyword.

 ### I want to use Waybar, but the workspaces don't work!
-Copy the source, edit `include/factory.hpp` and add
+Copy the Waybar source, edit `include/factory.hpp` and add
 ```
 #define HAVE_WLR
 #define USE_EXPERIMENTAL